Lokesh Kanagaraj: Career

+G Squad

+In November 2023, Lokesh launched his production company, G Squad, and unveiled his first production, Fight Club, directed by Vijay Kumar.
 On 14 April 2024 coinciding with Puthandu, Lokesh announced his production venture, Benz, directed by Bakkiyaraj Kannan and starring Raghava Lawrence in the lead.
 He has also written the story for the film.
 On 30 October 2024, Benz was confirmed to be a part of the LCU.
+A few weeks later, Lokesh announced Mr Bhaarath, an upcoming Tamil-language romantic comedy, on 18 December 2024, to be produced under his G Squad banner.
+On 12 December 2025, Rathna Kumar's fourth directorial venture, 29, was announced as a co-production by Lokesh and Karthik Subbaraj under the banners G Squad and Stone Bench.

 Filmmaking style

 Lokesh's films are primarily in the action genre.
 He has likened himself to John Woo, who is also known mainly for directing such films.
 Despite this, Lokesh has expressed interest in exploring other genres such as fantasy and comedy.
 He has cited action films from the 1980s and 1990s as influences on his films, and has named Martin Scorsese and Quentin Tarantino as some of his favourite directors due to their filmmaking styles.
 Rathna Kumar, who worked with Lokesh on Master, Vikram, and Leo, mentioned that his penchant for retro songs, violence, and hyperlink narratives in his films comes from his admiration for Tarantino.
-Though Lokesh's films are sometimes criticised for glorifying bloodshed and violence, he admitted that while he does try to romanticise violence, he has always had to tone down such sequences in his films to appeal to family audiences.
+In response to criticism of his films for seemingly glorifying bloodshed and violence, Lokesh said that while he does try to romanticise violence, he has always had to tone down such sequences in his films to appeal to family audiences.
+He made an exception with Coolie, saying he made no compromises on the film's violent content, and it subsequently became his first film to receive an A (adults only) certificate.
 To make his stunt sequences believable, Lokesh avoids using ropes, and believes this limitation makes the sequences look brutal and raw.

-Personal life

-Lokesh married his teenage sweetheart Aishwarya on 8 January 2012.
-They have two daughters.